dmenezesgabriel/docker-localstack-hello/docs/aws-iam.md

 ## Policies

 Policy documents are JSON documents that define permissions.
 They can be attached to users, groups, and roles.
 Policies can be created and managed in the IAM console.

+- **Effect**: says whether to Allow or Deny the permissions.
+- **Action**: specifies the API calls that can be made against an AWS Service (eg cloudwatch:ListMetrics).
+- **Resource**: defines the scope of entities covered by the policy rule (eg a specific Amazon S3 bucket or Amazon EC2 instance, or \* which means any resource).